How it works?

 Many simulators have pitch axis under the seat.
 It's simple and saves place.
 But it has drawback.
 When the seat pitches to backward tilt around the axis under seat, you are pulled from the seat for a while.
 This supresses an acceleration effect.
 And invokes disbalance of your senses.
 Deceleration effect simulation has similar problem.

-Our 4DOF simulator has pitch axis above the driver.
+Our 4DOF simulator set rotation axis the based on the center of gravity (CoG) being aligned with the center of rotation, simulating real world vehicles and aircafts behave in an Earth physics environment.
 When the seat pitches to backward tilt, you are pushed to the seat.
 It corresponds with gravity force and supports acceleration perception.
 All senses are balanced.
-The higher the pitch axis is, the better.

 Thus, simulator can use rotational motions to simulate acceleration and deceleration.
-And it can look unusual, when you have your legs as high as your had.
-But you shouldn't care of this.
-You are pushed into the seat and you have to feel the acceleration force.
+You are pushed into the seat and you can feel the acceleration force.

 Then, you shouldn't see scene around you for better simulation.
-A VR helmet can help very much.
+A VR helmet can help very much for many people.

 Come and try our motion simulator !